 The differences between SEO and Google Ads

 Both SEO and Google Ads will help you attract relevant traffic to your website, which increases your chances of selling products.
-Still, they focus on distinct marketing activities, and so there are some fundamental differences between the two.
+Still, they focus on distinct marketing activities, so there are some fundamental differences between the two.
 Here are some of them:

 After implementing the right strategies, SEO will continuously generate traffic to your website.